asmeurer/python-unicode-variable-names/docs/continue-characters.md

 in a Python variable name.
 For a list of characters that are valid for any character including the first, see the [Start Characters](start-characters).

+You can also view the [raw markdown](continue-characters.md) for this page.
 ## Continue Characters

 This page was generated using Python version 3.8.2, which